-C. Information for asylum seekers and access to NGOs and UNHCR í Ínc dica ators: Í - Is sufficient information provided to asylum seekers on the procedures in practice? ☐ Yes - Is sufficient information provided to asylum seekers on their rights and obligations in practice? ☐ Yes - Do asylum seekers located at the border have effective access to NGOs and UNHCR if they wish so in practice?
-Yes Inot always/with difficulty No - Do asylum seekers in detention centres have effective access to NGOs and UNHCR if they wish so in practice?
-Yes Inot always/with difficulty INO - Do asylum seekers accommodated in remote locations on the territory (excluding borders) have effective access to NGOs and UNHCR if they wish so in practice? ☐ Yes ☐ not always/with difficulty ☐ No
+C. Information for asylum seekers and access to NGOs and UNHCR

+/ Indic ators: - Is sufficient info ormation prov vided to asylum seekers on the proced ures in practice? 🗌 Yes Inot always/with difficulty 🗌 No - Is sufficient info ormation prov vided to asylum seekers on their rights and obligations in practice ? 🗌 Yes  not always/with difficulty 🗌 No - Do asylum seel kers located at the border have effective access to NGOs and UNHCR if they wish so in practice? 🗌 Yes  not always/with difficulty 🗌 No - • ntion centres have effective access to NGOs and UNHCR if they wish •  not always/with difficulty 🗌 No - - nodated in remote locations on the te have effective access nd UNHCR if they wish so in practice?
+Yes ⊠ not always/with difficulty 🗌 No

 The legislation provides that at the time of submission of the asylum request, police authorities inform the applicants about the asylum procedure, their rights and obligations, and the times and means at their disposal.
-Information should be provided by handing over to them an informative leaflet illustrating the different phases of the asylum procedure, their rights, information on health services and reception system as well as modalities to access them.
-The brochures distributed also contain the
+Information should be provided by handing over to them an informative leaflet,58 illustrating the different phases of the asylum procedure, their rights, information on health services and reception system as well as modalities to access them.
+The brochures distributed also contain the contact details of UNHCR and other refugee-assisting NGOs.
+The legislation specifies that these leaflets must be elaborated in a language understandable by the asylum seeker or, if this is unfeasible, in English, French, Spanish, Arabic, according to the preference of the person concerned.59 However, in practice, these leaflets have been drafted by the Ministry of Interior in 10 languages.60